frank-hutter/fanova/README.md

 fanova
 ======

-Functional ANOVA: an implementation of the ICML 2014 paper "An Efficient Approach for Assessing Hyperparameter Importance"
+Functional ANOVA: an implementation of the ICML 2014 paper "An Efficient Approach for Assessing Hyperparameter Importance" by Frank Hutter, Holger Hoos and Kevin Leyton-Brown.